dkomaran/recipes/chicken_curry.md

 - Pour mixture over top
 - Top with grated cheese

-Bake for 35 minu at 375F
+Bake for 35 minutes at 375F